Sign up for our FREE 8-week course to get on the property ladder.

 A family pledge allows you to use the equity in your parents’ property or another family member’s property as security on a home loan.
 Guarantors are limited to immediate family members, including parents, grandparents and siblings.

 The guarantor pledges to use their property to back your loan.
 If for whatever reason you can't repay the loan later, your lender may force your guarantor to pay all or part of your debt.
 This is what makes pledges risky.

 While it was once standard practice to guarantee the entire loan and put your home on the line, today the security on the new home loan can be split and you can limit your guarantee.
 For example, the equity in your parents’ property may be used as security for 20% of the loan, while the property you are purchasing will be used as security for the other 80% of the loan.
 So if you’re helping your kids purchase a property for $500,000, your 20% guarantee is only $100,000.

-What are the benefits?
+What are the benefits of family pledges?

-Increase borrowing power.
+- Increase borrowing power.
 A family guarantee can boost your borrowing power.
 The family guarantee will often be used to cover a deposit that can't be paid so you will be able to borrow close to 100% of the loan in some cases if properly secured.
 Often, guarantor borrowers can borrow 100% of a property value plus costs.